Why Private School

 What is so appealing to parents about the Montessori method?

 What, then, is so appealing about Dr. Montessori's methods?
-At the heart of her philosophy is the idea that children learn differently from adults and that they should
+At the heart of her philosophy is that children learn differently from adults and should be allowed to learn wherever and whatever

 . . .read more